 Appeals to the board must be made in writing and should include any supporting documentation for proper review of the case.
 The appeal must be submitted within 24 hours of completion of the examination.
 Appeals can be sent to email@example.com.

 The board will not consider appeals based on examination content, sufficiency or accuracy of answers to exam questions, scoring of the exam, and/or determination of the minimum passing score.
 If an appeal is denied by the AOBNMM, the candidate retains the right to appeal to the AOA Bureau of Osteopathic Specialists (BOS).

 If a candidate fails a portion of the Initial Certifying Exam in Neuromusculoskeletal Medicine, they will be required to retake that portion at the next available administration.
 Candidates will have three attempts to pass each step of the exam process.
-There is no charge for the second attempt, but if candidates do not pass the second attempt, a $250 rescheduling fee will be assessed for the third (final) attempt.
+There is a $600 Retake Fee for any component.
 Candidates who do not succeed in becoming certified by the end of the first re-entry into the certification process must petition the AOBNMM in order to enter the final certification pathway.

 Rescoring of Examinations

 Candidates have the right to request a rescore and audit process of their examination scores.
 Requests for the rescoring and audit must be submitted to the Board in writing via formal letter or email within one month of the Board’s release of the exam results.
 The fee for rescoring and audit is $200.
 The Board will commence the rescoring and audit process following receipt of the candidate’s request and payment.
 The process is limited to rescoring and audit of the candidate’s exam.
 Candidates are not allowed to review specific items on the examination.
 The Board will not reevaluate or reset the “cut” score for passing the exam.
 The electronic examination data of candidates will be destroyed 24 months after administration of the examination.